This is an accordion element with a series of buttons that open and close related content panels.

 Already admitted to UW–Madison

-You can also indicate your interest in a human ecology major when registering for SOAR (Student Orientation, Advising and Registration) or while attending SOAR.
+You can also indicate your interest in a Human Ecology major when registering for SOAR (Student Orientation, Advising and Registration) or while attending SOAR.

 Visiting campus & the School of Human Ecology